SEO for fashion ecommerce: A definitive guide with 8 proven strategies

 If you’re going to invest significant funds into your SEO strategy, you need to have metrics that will help you measure the effects and differentiate SEO results from brand and non-brand traffic.

 Number of keywords your store is ranked for

 You want to be generating reports from Ahrefs or any other tool that shows how many keywords are associated with your shop.
 You will be looking for changes happening from one quarter to another.
 The more you optimize your site, the longer the list of keywords should become.
 It’s also important to check how accurate associated keywords are.
-Accuracy and the amount of keywords are directly correlated with the amount of traffic.
+Accuracy and the number of keywords are directly correlated with the amount of traffic.

 Impressions in Google’s Search Console

 You need to know how many clicks you’re getting directly from search.
-Even if the amount of impressions isn’t satisfactory, getting any reaction means that Google is indexing your content and promoting it.
+Even if the number of impressions isn’t satisfactory, getting any reaction means that Google is indexing your content and promoting it.
 You might not be yet on the first page of the search results, but you’re definitely off to a good start.
 You want to track progress overtime to evaluate the ROI of your investment.